locationtech/geogig/doc/manual/source/repo/exploring.rst

 Describing an element in a GeoGig repository is done using the ``show`` command.
 It can be used to describe any type of object, unlike ``ls`` which needs to resolve to a tree.

 The ``show`` command prints a formatted description of a given element.
 This description is a human-readable version of the element.

-The command takes as input a string that defines the object to describe.
+The command takes, as input, a string that defines the object to describe.
 All supported notations are allowed for both commands, as they are described in :ref:`referencing`.

-Below you can find the output of the  ``show`` command for certain types of objects.
+Below, you can find the output of the ``show`` command for certain types of objects.

-The example below shows the use of the ``show`` command with a tree:
+An exmplae of the ``show`` command with a tree:

 .. code-block:: console